 Q. How do I make my centipede grass dark green?

 Healthy centipede grass, sometimes described as apple green, is naturally a lighter shade than other grasses.
 But if it is a sickly yellow-green color, it’s probably suffering from iron deficiency.
-Use Scotts Green Max Lawn Food to boost the soil’s iron level, add nitrogen, and unlock natural fertility for a deep green lawn.
+It needs a fertilizer that will boost the soil’s iron level, add nitrogen, and unlock natural fertility for a deep green lawn.

 Q. How do I apply fertilizer to my lawn?